waxpancake/thinkup-launcher/README.md

 ## Comments?

-All push requests and feedback appreciated.
+All pull requests and feedback appreciated.